b4rtaz/distributed-llama/README.md

 * This project is a proof of concept, it's not optimized for production usage.
 * You can run Distributed Llama only on 1, 2, 4...
 2^n devices.
 * The project supports only the inference mode, the chat mode is not supported.
-* Currently the project is only optimized for ARM CPUs.
+* Currently the project is only optimized for ARM CPUs. x86 CPUs should work, but the performance will be worse.

 **Supported models**
 * Llama 2 7B